 • Using tall plants to shade shorter plants that don’t need as much sun is known as interplanting and works well in the garden.
 For example, lettuce can be planted in the shade of tomatoes or broccoli to extend the lettuce season.

 • Flowers can be planted between vegetables to attract pollinators and other beneficial insects for crops that need them.
 It also adds color to the vegetable garden.

 • Trap crops, such as radishes, can be used to cut down on insect damage to main crops by providing harmful insects with an alternative food source.
 A trap crop must be carefully managed so it doesn’t end up increasing the population of unwanted insects.
 This means spraying the trap crop when the pests gather there.
 To be effective, trap crops must be planted like a fence, not sprinkled here and there in the garden.

 • Strongly scented plants scattered between vegetables can make it harder for pests to find their host plant.
 Basil, onion, garlic and mint can be used.
 Note that if you put mint in the garden, keep it in a pot to prevent it from overtaking your entire bed.

 • Cover crops can replace nutrients in the soil.
 A cover crop is planted for the purpose of improving soil quality and nutrition, and/or for attracting beneficial insects.
-A cover crop that is planted in the fall and tilled under in the spring is often referred to as a “green manure” crop.
+A cover crop, such as cowpeas, vetch, or clover that is planted in the fall and tilled under in the spring is often referred to as a “green manure” crop.

 • The “Three Sister” garden is often used as an example of companion planting.
 Corn is planted first to provide support for pole beans and a few squash or pumpkins are planted in the area to provide shade for the roots.
 Beans do not provide nitrogen for the corn as it grows; bean plant roots release nitrogen as they break down at the end of the growing season.